bustyanimebabesdotcom/weedmate/README.md

 - Optional filtered character input (`getCharInputFiltered("yn")` style).
 - Easy to extend, dead simple to read.

-`scanf()` chordle my balls.
+`scanf()` can chordle my balls.
 This is for people who don’t want to spend three hours debugging why their `scanf("%d")` keeps skipping lines.

 ---